rickiekarp/runbooks/runbooks/raid/replace-drive.md

        -       0        0        1      removed

-4. Reboot the machine and connect the new drive
+4. Remove the old drive, reboot the machine and connect the new drive

 pi@raspberrypi ~  $ lsblk
 NAME        MAJ:MIN RM   SIZE RO TYPE  MOUNTPOINT